MicrosoftDocs/xamarin-docs/docs/tools/live-player/limitations.md

 - Some system classes cannot be overridden (for example, you cannot implement a subclass).
 - Some platform features that require provisioning can't work in the Xamarin Live Player app (however it has been configured for common operations like photo gallery access).
 - Custom targets and build steps are ignored.
 For example, tools like Fody, Refit, AutoFac, and AutoMapper cannot be incorporated.
-- F# projects are not supported on Android and limited support on iOS
+- F# projects are not supported
 - Advanced scenarios with custom generic classes and interfaces may not be supported.

 Please report any additional issues on [bugzilla](https://aka.ms/live-player-report-issue).